-Scholarships and Loan Assumption in Support of Education Related to Mental Health Services:

-Mendocino County will continue to work with the Office of Statewide Health Planning and Development (OSHPD) to support the Mental Health Loan Assumption Program for the Mendocino County public mental health workforce as long as funding remains available.
+Scholarships and Loan Assumption in Support of Education Related to Mental Health Services: Mendocino County will continue to work with the Office of Statewide Health Planning and Development (OSHPD) to support the Mental Health Loan Assumption Program for the Mendocino County public mental health workforce as long as funding remains available.

-Workgroup and Subcommittees: Mendocino County will continue to collect input on the Workforce Education and Training component through regular community stakeholder meetings.
+Mendocino County will continue to collect input on the Workforce Education and Training component through regular community stakeholder meetings.
 Stakeholders will continue to have input on identifying training priorities.
 Existing priorities include:

-- 1. Training for Co-Occurring Disorders
+- 1. Training for Co-Occurring Disorders - 2.
+Trainings to broaden cultural responsiveness

-- 2. Scholarship and Loan Assumption
+- 3. Scholarship and Loan Assumption

-- 3. Electronic Resources
+- 4. Electronic Resources

-- 4. Peer Navigation and Peer Support Programs
+- 5. Peer Navigation and Peer Support Programs